-This quick post is about how to troubleshoot issues with Cronjob, specifically on the situation when a cronjob is not started.
+This quick post is about how to troubleshoot cronjob issues, specifically when a cronjob does not start.

 Many of you still use HMC.
 Yes, it was removed from SAP Commerce Cloud, but there are still hundreds of installations where HMC is in use.